StreetScout

 Kingsdale demographics (2021 Census)

 The figures below profile Kingsdale using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is mid-life (45–64) at 30%, 5% of homes are rented, and 4% of residents were born overseas.
+At a glance, the largest age group is mid-life (45–64) at 30% and 4% of residents were born overseas.

 Age profile